-Larry Shinoda, doing Mitchell’s bidding, brought his pescatarian vision to life.
+Larry Shinoda—doing Mitchell’s bidding—brought his pescatarian vision to life.
 Shall we call him the midwife, or surrogate mother?
 In any case, the birth was not an easy one, marked by epic battles between Duntov and Mitchell over the Sting Ray’s body design.

-Duntov envisioned more of a genuine sports-racer look with a lean, wedge-shaped body–perhaps something along the lines of his 1964 CERV II sports-racing car.
+By this time, Duntov envisioned more of a genuine sports-racer look with a lean, wedge-shaped body–perhaps something along the lines of his 1964 CERV II sports-racing car.
 Colorful expletives rang out in the Design Center.
 Ultimately, Mitchell pulled rank and Shinoda’s showy Sting Ray prevailed.